 Being money wise is very important to your child being able to get started on their own and make it in the world.
 Knowledge about money and how it works should be shared with them naturally as they grow and opportunities for discussion arise.
 Whether you are teaching them how to look at the price per ounce part of the stickers at the grocery store, or teaching them to save a portion of their earnings, learning these basic principles will help them immensely when they have to manage money on their own.
 A great place to start is by introducing a budget worksheet for kids.

-Teach Them To Use A Budget Worksheet For Kids
+Budget Worksheet For Kids

 There are many budget worksheet options out there that you can find to help you with the basics.
 Or just use a spreadsheet program on your computer.
 The left hand column can be for the days of the week and the columns that span the page across will be the categories like games, food, clothes, gifts, and savings.
 A budget worksheet for kids can be made to suit your child’s age and earnings.